telerik/blazor-docs/components/grid/templates/filter.md

 ## Filter Menu Template

-By default, the filter menu contains two filter values that are tied with a logical operator - OR or AND, with filgering being triggered through a dedicated Filter button and a Clear button removes the filter.
+By default, the filter menu contains two filter values that are tied with a logical operator - OR or AND, with filtering being triggered through a dedicated Filter button and a Clear button removes the filter.

 To customize the filter menu, use the `<FilterMenuTemplate>` tag of the `<GridColumn>`.
 The `Filter` and `Clear` buttons are still available below the template.